fluffysquirrels/rt-graph-rs/README.md

 On Ubuntu try: `sudo apt-get install libgtk-3-dev`

+## Run the example

+Clone the source repository from
-Then try to run an example with some simulated data:
+<https://github.com/fluffysquirrels/rt-graph-rs/> then try to run an
+example with some simulated data:

 ```
-cd ${REPO}/rt-graph
 cargo run --package "example-simple" --release
 ```

+You can scroll back and forth with the scrollbar under the graph, or go back to following the latest data by clicking the "Follow" button, and zoom in and out with the buttons.
+Click on the graph to show an information bar underneath it with the raw data where you clicked.

+## Build your own application

 To use your own data implement the `DataSource` trait and pass an instance of your struct to the `ConfigBuilder::data_source()` method while building a `Graph`.